 John MacKenzie's Correctional History (Woodbourne 1999 to the present day)

 In December of 1999, after serving nearly twenty-five years in maximum-security prisons, John was finally transferred to Woodbourne Correctional Facility, a medium-security prison.
 John immediately went to work for the Community Preparation Program, (now known as Transitional Services) and continued as a Peer Counselor.
 He also decided to devote some of his time and energy working in the recreation department as an IPA (Inmate Program Assistant) for the music program.
 Because of his computer skills and his educational background, he was soon asked to work as the Recreation Office Clerk.
 He immediately set out to automate the office inventory system and other important aspects of the recreation department.
-Soon thereafter, John received two Commendable Reports from recreation supervisors commending John not only for his devotion to the work ethic, but also for his dedication and contributions to the operation of the recreation department.
+Soon thereafter, John received two Commendable Reports from recreation supervisors commending John not only for his devotion to the work ethic, but also for his dedication and contributions to the operation of the Recreation Department.
 He would eventually be given one of the few Special Assignment titles in the prison.
-Aside from his work assignments, John was elected ILC Chairman and President of the Brothers of Ireland Organization.
+Aside from his work assignments, John was elected ILC Chairman (Inmate Liason Committee) and President of the Brothers of Ireland Organization.
 John also took time out to learn welding and received a certificate for Brazing, Welder’s Helper and Acetylene Welder/Cutter.

 John MacKenzie's Correctional History (Green Haven 1985-1999)

-In 1992 John became the Director of the Youth Assistance Program (YAP) and coordinated a number of session with various local area youth groups and law enforcement agencies.
+In 1992 John became the Director of the Youth Assistance Program (YAP) and coordinated a number of sessions with various local area youth groups and law enforcement agencies.
 These groups and agencies included the New York State Division For Youth, Dutchess County Probation Department, Allen Residential Center, Pius XII Residential Services, the Key Shelter and Elmcor Youth Services.
 In addition, John coordinated his efforts with various school officials to establish an interactive program for students in an attempt to make the youth program an integral part of the school curriculum.
-In June of 1993 John was appointed Chairman of the Family Reunion Committee where his duties and responsibilities included being the liaison for the facility administration and inmate population.
+In June of 1993, John was appointed Chairman of the Family Reunion Committee where his duties and responsibilities included being the liaison for the facility administration and inmate population.
 When the National Trust was looking to establish a computer program for inmates, they asked John to teach the first class.

 As a component of the Victims Awareness Program, John created the Children’s Story Book Project, which gave men the opportunity to record a variety of stories for their children.
-For this venture, John had to get copyright permission from both Scholastic Publishing and the William Morris agency who represent Bill Cosby.
-The project helped fathers keep family ties strong with their children, and inspired and encouraged them to seek help in learning how to either read or improve on what reading skills they already had.
+For this venture, John had to get copyright permission from both Scholastic Publishing and the William Morris Agency, who represent Bill Cosby.
+The project helped fathers keep family ties strong with their children, and inspired and encouraged them to seek help in learning how to either read or improve on the reading skills they already had.
 Unfortunately, both the Victims Awareness Program and the Story Book Project were cancelled after John was transferred to Woodbourne.

 John MacKenzie's Correctional History (Clinton 1976-Attica 1980)